Labour battalions (Turkey): Greeks in labour battalions

 Anatolian Greeks, like the Armenians, were forced into labour battalions.
 Christians were first drafted in 31 March Incident.
 The government was ambivalent about drafting Christians: on one hand, they needed a large army with conflicts and war brewing on all fronts; on the other hand, many Ottomans believed that Christians were sympathetic to the Christian nations that the Ottoman Empire was fighting (for example, during the Balkan Wars).

 By 1915, most Greek men of army age had been conscripted into labour battalions.
 They maintained tunnels, built roads, and worked on farms.
 They had little food and wore tattered clothes.
 A foreign consul said this of Greek labourers in Konya:

 I have seen these wretched men in the hospitals of Konia [sic] stretched upon their beds or on the ground, living skeletons, longing for death...The cemetery is already filled with the tombs of men serving in the labour battalions.

-Men in the labour battalions died quickly.
+Greek males forced into labor battalions often died quickly and under crippling conditions in quarries, mines, and roads, or were killed by their Turkish guards.

 For example, approximately 80% of the Greek labourers forced to work at İslâhiye, near Gaziantep, died.
 One English intelligence officer said that "the life of a Greek in a labour gang is generally about two months."
 Other foreigners reported that dead Greeks were thrown into mass graves, with as many as six bodies piled in a single grave.